matloff/fasteR/README.md

 Comments are extremely important.
 When we read our code six months from now, we will have forgotten most of it, so comments help us reorient.
 The same holds if someone else reads our code.
-Comments -- *meaninful* comments -- are key to good coding.
+Comments -- *meaningful* comments -- are key to good coding.
 More on this in a future lesson.

 But we also see another snag.
 The above output tells us that R took